somework/p2p-path-finder/README.md

 ```

 `withToleranceBounds()` accepts only numeric-string values.
 Providing a string keeps the
-original precision intact when it is passed to `PathFinder`.
+original precision intact when it is passed to the internal search engine.
 Pair those boundaries with
 `withGuardLimitException()` when you want guard-limit breaches to throw instead of being
 reported through metadata.